10 Best Vocal Separator Tools in 2026: AI Music and Vocal Separators for Clean

 • UI is functional rather than friendly

-• GPU strongly recommended for reasonable speeds
+• A capable GPU is strongly recommended for reasonable speeds

-Pricing: 100% free, open-source.
+Pricing: free and open-source.

 Pros:

-• Up to 5-stem output (vocals, drums, bass, guitar, piano + other)
+• Up to 5-stem output (vocals, drums, bass, guitar, piano and other)

 Cons: